-PULL IT TOGETHER (minor or major action)
+PULL IT TOGETHER (?
+AP)

 Explain what your character says or does to overcome (or help another character overcome) the penalty from a dramatic effect or a hindrance imposed by an enemy.
 Roll with the most relevant stat.
 If you roll higher than the size of the penalty, subtract the difference from the penalty.